ssegrubdivad/CodeCRISPR/README.md

 | TypeScript | .ts, .tsx | Pattern-based |
 | XML | .xml | Tag-based |

+> **Note on Language Parsing Limitations**: Each language parser has specific limitations and edge cases.
+> For detailed information about these limitations and recommended workarounds,
+> refer to the language-specific guides in the docs/tool_guides directory.

 ### Parser Types
 - Pattern-based refers to tools that use regular expressions to identify function or method patterns (e.g., Java, Rust, Go).
 - Block-based is used for languages where logical units are enclosed in braces or similar delimiters without formal declaration syntax (e.g., CSS, Shell, SPSS).